Arrays are contiguous sequence of homogeneous elements.

 string by traversing and appending all non-empty buckets from the back. problem

-Search an element in 2D matrix: start from top-right or bottom-left corner
+Search an element in 2D matrix: matrix has to be both row-wise and column-wise sorted; start from top-right or bottom-left corner (staircase search).
+TC = O(m + n)

 as indicator for col0